The KSP Universe,

-Dr. Kat Stephens-Peace is a scholar, educator, and poet whose work lives at the intersection of Critical Dis/Ability Studies, Black feminist thought, and Caribbean epistemology — channeled through arts-based research methods that refuse the boundaries of traditional scholarship.
+Dr. Kat Stephens-Peace is a scholar, educator, researcher, and artist whose work lives at the intersection of higher education, critical dis/ability studies, critical ADHD studies, literature, and Caribbean studies — informed by the Global South, poetic inquiry, visual arts, indigenous, alternative, and arts-based research methods that amount to a refusal of the boundaries of traditional Western scholarship.

 Read full bio

-Critical Dis/Ability Studies
+Critical Dis/Ability & ADHD Studies

 ExploreArts-Based Research Methods